mharen/mharen.github.io/_posts/2012/2012-11-usability-testing-is-easy-and-cheap-and.md

 ---
+layout: post
 date: '2012-11-19T23:28:00.001-05:00'
-description: ''
-published: true
-slug: 2012-11-usability-testing-is-easy-and-cheap-and
 categories:
-- NaBloPoMo 2012
+- nablopomo 2012
-- Usability
+- usability
-- Technology
+- technology
-time_to_read: 5
 title: Usability Testing is Easy.
 And Cheap.
 And Painful (But Essential!)
 ---